dream-num/univer.ai/src/content/docs/en-us/guides/plugins/sheets/sheets-formula.md

 Note

 -   Multiple languages can be set under `locales`.
 For naming rules, please refer to [LocaleType](/api/core/enums/LocaleType.html).
 Translations for multiple formulas can be added under `functionList`.
-For detailed field descriptions, please refer to the [How to contribute formula](./#how-to-add-formulas-in-univer-formula-engine-plugin) section.
+For detailed field descriptions, please refer to the [How to add formulas in UniverFormulaEnginePlugin](./#how-to-add-formulas-in-univerformulaengineplugin) section.
 -   `description` sets the description of the custom formula.
 -   `calculate` writes the specific algorithm and name mapping of the calculation formula.
 The input parameter is the content entered by the user when using the formula, which may be a number, a string, a Boolean value, or a range, and the same format is returned.